nk18chi/recoil-vs-redux-toolkit/README.md

-# Mongoose-Graphql-Dataloader
+# ToDo app with Recoil

-The sample project as the state management comparison between Recoil and Redux-toolkit
+- The sample todo application with Recoil as the state management
+- 100% test coverage with vitest and react testing library

 ## Tech Stack

 - Node (v20.10.0)
 - Typescript
+- Lerna
 - Next 14
 - React 18
 - Recoil
-- Redux-toolkit

 ### Code Formatter